Sabona-69/cub3D/README.md

 ## Bonus Part

 ### Bonus Overview
-The bonus part introduces advanced features and enhancements to the basic game engine, adding more depth and interaction to the game.
+The bonus part expands the basic game engine by introducing new interactive and visual features, enhancing the gameplay experience.

 ### Features
-- **Doors and Keys:** Add doors that can be opened with keys or triggers.
-- **Enemies and AI:** Implement enemies with basic AI for chasing or attacking the player.
-- **Multiple Levels:** Allow progression through different maps or levels.
+1. **Minimap:**
-- **Minimap:** Display a minimap showing the player’s position and surroundings.
+   - A dynamic minimap displays the player’s position and surroundings for easier navigation.
-- **Improved Graphics:** Add textures to walls, floors, and ceilings, and implement sprite rendering for objects.
+2. **Interactive Doors:**
+   - Doors can be opened by pressing the spacebar if the player is close enough.
+   - Doors close automatically when the player moves far enough away.
+3. **Animations:**
+   - Animations run smoothly at 24 frames per second (FPS) to enhance the visual appeal.
+4. **Background Music:**
+   - Two songs are integrated:
+     - The first plays at the beginning of the game.
+     - The second is triggered when the player passes through a door.

 ### Compilation and Execution
 To compile the bonus version, use: